JamesDeAntonis/huginn/README.md

+NOTE: THIS IS THE FORKED VERSION THATS USED IN THE WEB APP.
+FOR THE FULL SUITE OF CAPABILITIES, GO TO THE ORIGINAL REPO (tcausero/huginn)

 # huginn
 Named for one of the Norse god Odin's ravens who would gather information for him.
 A package to facilitate the investigation of anomalous spikes in public interest in an entity, then fetch and summarize news stories relevant to those spikes.